Bolometer: Langley's bolometer

 The first bolometers made by Langley consisted of two steel, platinum, or palladium foil strips covered with lampblack.
 One strip was shielded from radiation and one exposed to it.
 The strips formed two branches of a Wheatstone bridge which was fitted with a sensitive galvanometer and connected to a battery.
 Electromagnetic radiation falling on the exposed strip would heat it and change its resistance.
-By 1880, Langley's bolometer was refined enough to detect thermal radiation from a cow a quarter of a mile away.
-This radiant-heat detector is sensitive to differences in temperature of one hundred-thousandth of a degree Celsius (0.00001 C).
+By 1880, Langley's bolometer was refined enough to detect thermal radiation from a cow a quarter of a mile (400 m) away.
+This radiant-heat detector is sensitive to differences in temperature of one hundred-thousandth of a degree Celsius (0.00001 °C).
 This instrument enabled him to thermally detect across a broad spectrum, noting all the chief Fraunhofer lines.
 He also discovered new atomic and molecular absorption lines in the invisible infrared portion of the electromagnetic spectrum.
-Nikola Tesla personally asked Dr. Langley if he could use his bolometer for his power transmission experiments in 1892.
+Nikola Tesla personally asked Dr. Langley whether he could use his bolometer for his power transmission experiments in 1892.
 Thanks to that first use, he succeeded in making the first demonstration between West Point and his laboratory on Houston Street.

 Applications in astronomy

 While bolometers can be used to measure radiation of any frequency, for most wavelength ranges there are other methods of detection that are more sensitive.
-For sub-millimeter wavelengths through millimeter wavelengths (from around 200 µm to a few mm wavelength, also known as the far-infrared, terahertz) bolometers are among the most sensitive available detectors, and are therefore used for astronomy at these wavelengths.
+For sub-millimeter wavelengths through millimeter wavelengths (from around 200 μm to a few mm wavelength, also known as the far-infrared, terahertz) bolometers are among the most sensitive available detectors, and are therefore used for astronomy at these wavelengths.
 To achieve the best sensitivity, they must be cooled to a fraction of a degree above absolute zero (typically from 50 mK to 300 mK).
 Notable examples of bolometers employed in submillimeter astronomy include the Herschel Space Observatory, the James Clerk Maxwell Telescope, and the Stratospheric Observatory for Infrared Astronomy (SOFIA).
 Recent examples of bolometers employed in millimeter-wavelength astronomy are AdvACT, BICEP array, SPT-3G and the HFI camera on the Planck satellite, as well as the planned Simons Observatory, CMB-S4 experiment, and LiteBIRD satellite.